Community and Court Interpreters of Ohio Bylaws

 BOARD OF OFFICERS

 The Board of Officers has ultimate fiduciary, legal and financial responsibility for CCIO.
 It must make certain that CCIO is preserved and perpetuated and that CCIO achieves and abides by its Mission Statement and Bylaws.
-The Board of Officers shall consist of at least four (4) but no more than eleven (11) persons.
+The Board of Officers shall consist of at least four (4) but no more than seven (7) persons.
 The Officers of the Board shall consist of a President, Vice President, Secretary and Treasurer.
-Additionally, one (1) Regional Representative per region may be nominated to represent the region on the Board.
 The Board may select and appoint one (1) or more Advisors to serve as consultants for the Board.

 B. Election and Term of Office

-Elections shall be held through secret mail ballot with each active member in good standing is allowed one vote in elections.
+Elections may be called by request of a special meeting of the membership, or by the CCIO Board should a position become vacant.
+Elections shall be held through secret mail ballot with each active member in good standing allowed one vote.
 Each position up for election on the Board of Officers will be filled by the candidate receiving the most votes.

-Candidates for President, Vice President, Secretary, Treasurer, and Regional Representatives shall be active members of CCIO.
+A candidate for President, Vice President, Secretary, or Treasurer, shall be any active member of CCIO.

 An Advisor may be any person the Board of Officers deems important to furthering the Mission of CCIO.
 This includes, but is not limited to, any previous Officer of the Board.
 At least three (3) practicing interpreters shall serve on the Board of Officers at all times.